segobrivet/DECT_clustering/README.md

 *Data are not sharable, so data folders in this repo are empty and need to be filled on local machines.*

-### 1. Image preparation
-In `dataset_builder` folder, a large section around tumors is cut from DECT, as well as its ground truth segmentation, and the two are saved as .mat files in `data_tumor` folder.

-### 2. Clustering
+### Method
-In `segmentation` folder, `main_clustering.m` script:
-- loads a an image file and its associated ground truth segmentation,
-- computes an image clustering,
-- at least one cluster region covers the tumor and a Dice score is computed between the cluster region(s) of interest and the ground truth segment.

 The unsupervised clustering algorithm is based on mixtures-of-experts models, we integrate spatial context in mixture weights, and construct mixture component densities upon the spectral energy decay curves as functional observations.
 A dedicated expectation-maximization (EM) algorithm is written to estimate the joint maximum likelihood of the model parameters.

-The clustering algorithm is an adaptation from Faicel Chamroukhi repository:
+The clustering algorithm is an extension from Faicel Chamroukhi repository:
 Curve clustering with the MixFRHLP model and the EM (or a CEM-like) algorithm
 https://github.com/fchamroukhi/mixRHLP_m

+### 1. Image preparation
+(Optional)
+Sepcific to our data, we pre-process DICOM files in this step.

+In `dataset_builder` folder, a large section around tumors is cropped from DECT scans, as well as its ground truth segmentation, and the two are saved as .mat files in `data_tumor` folder.

+### 2. Clustering
+In `clustering` folder, `main.m` script:
+- loads a 4D-image file (.mat) and its associated 3D ground truth segmentation (.mat),
+- learn image clustering models with different tunable options,
+- post-process clustering results and plot visualizations,

+`build_clustering_idx` script:
+- computes metrics to assess the clustering quality,

+`results_analysis` script:
+- compiles previously computed metrics from different methods and performs a comparative analysis.